conntect to DB

 ##################################################################

-2nd database connection to update records - not used here
+# open 2nd database connection to populate records

 ##################################################################